Klondike Silver (CVE:KS) Shares Down 20% – Should You Sell?

 Klondike Silver Corp.
-(CVE:KS – Get Free Report)’s share price was down 20% on Tuesday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 212,000 shares were traded during trading, a decline of 42% from the average daily volume of 367,774 shares.
+(CVE:KS – Get Free Report)’s share price traded down 20% during mid-day trading on Tuesday .
+The company traded as low as C$0.02 and last traded at C$0.02.
+212,000 shares changed hands during mid-day trading, a decline of 42% from the average session volume of 367,774 shares.
 The stock had previously closed at C$0.03.

 Klondike Silver Company Profile